 - Sit with your right leg extended in front of you and your left knee bent.

 - Place your left foot on the floor close to your body, and slide the foam roller under your thigh, just below your glute.

 - Roll backward and forward along the muscle, stopping and holding if you feel a trigger point.

-After your foam rolling physiotherapy stretches, drink lots of water to re-hydrate.
+After your foam rolling roller exercises, drink lots of water to re-hydrate.
 You can expect to feel some soreness by the end of the day or even the next day.

 NOTE: You should always get back pain diagnosed by a physiotherapist before attempting to treat it.
-The stretches recommended here are simple exercises that you can do at home, but are no substitute for healthcare advice.
+The roller exercises recommended here are simple exercises that you can do at home, but are no substitute for healthcare advice.